flutter/website/src/get-started/flutter-for/ios-devs.md

 ),
 ```

-Next, define the `DetailsPage` widget responsible for
+Next, define the `DetailsPage` widget that displays
-displaying the details of each person.
+the details of each person.
 In Flutter, arguments can be
-dynamically passed into the widget, when navigating to the new route,
+dynamically passed into the widget when navigating to the new route.
-and extracted using `ModalRoute.of()`:
+The arguments can be extracted using `ModalRoute.of()`:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">